Shania Twain Records “Forever And Ever, Amen” With Irish Pop Artist Ronan Keating

 Keating spoke about how excited he was to record “Forever and Ever, Amen” with Twain, telling uDiscoverMusic he thinks the song is “a true country gem.”

-Although Keating and Twain’s recording of “Forever and Ever, Amen” has been out for eight months now, their collaboration recently caught a wave of new attention.
-That’s because in the lead-up to Valentine’s Day, the duo shared a new “Radio Mix” of the tune.
+After Keating and Twain’s recording of “Forever and Ever, Amen” had been out for eight months, their collaboration caught a wave of new attention.
+That’s because in the lead-up to Valentine’s Day in 2021, the duo shared a new “Radio Mix” of the tune.

 This remix is a little shorter than the pair’s initial recording, and features a more stripped down production.
 Give it a listen in the clip below.